-How many times have you set a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?
+How many times have you set your mind in the direction of a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?

 Don’t feel bad; we’ve all been there.